 Don’t be afraid to spend time thinking about problems you can’t solve.

 Wrestling with an unanswerable question or seemingly impossible problem may seem like a luxury you can’t afford, especially when there’s not even enough time to tackle the problems that you do know how to solve.
 Or to put it another way, “How am I supposed to think outside the platform when I’m so bogged down by all the problems on the inside?”

 The answer is painfully simple: make time for it.
 What seems like a waste of time at first might eventually prove to be an investment in innovation.

 Optimize businesses, not platforms.

 This one lies at the crux of this idea of “thinking beyond the platform.”

-Growing a client’s business on AdWords and Bing Ads is rewarding.
+Growing a client’s business on Google Ads and Microsoft Ads is rewarding.
 But don’t forget the difference between the two: the platforms aren’t the client’s business.
 This probably sounds obvious, but when you understand and interact with their business primarily through the platform, it’s easy to overlook the difference.

 Luckily, preventing this problem is easy.
 Talk with your clients.
 Get to know the realities of their business that the platforms aren’t capturing, and ideate to solve for those.
 This is the simplest point, but it’s also the most important.

 Companies like CallRail grow businesses by bringing post-platform thinking to PPC agencies.
 But in order for agencies to run the most successful PPC campaigns possible, they also need to engage in that thinking for themselves.
 We can say with confidence that once we begin to think outside the platform, client success quickly follows.